gmc-code/PC-Python/docs/python/comprehensions.rst

 Syntax:

-.. py:data:: newlist = [expression for item in iterable]
+.. py:function:: newlist = [expression for item in iterable]

     :param expression: the item variable only (e.g. x) or any expression such as one that uses the item variable (e.g. x*x, x.upper()).
     :param item:  a variable.